About the Response Fund

 One-time operating grants will fund organizations and programs that have deep roots in Central Kentucky and strong experience working to provide residents with access to food, prescriptions/healthcare and other childcare and basic needs.
 The fund is designed to complement the work of local public health, nonprofit, and government entities, and to expand local capacity to support individuals and families experiencing hardship as a result of the outbreak and related closures and disruptions.

 The first phase of the rapid-response grants will increase resiliency in disproportionately affected communities by addressing the immediate and basic needs of economically vulnerable populations caused by loss of work or reduced wages, school and business closures, and the increased demand for healthcare information and support among our most vulnerable community members.
-The Response Fund awarded the first round of grants this week and hopes to move a subsequent round of regional grants in the next two weeks as more funding becomes available.

 Grants will be awarded from the Response Fund, housed at BGCF in partnership with UWBG and in close collaboration with community advisors and local governments.
 Together, we will proactively identify potential grant recipients, solicit guidance on potential partnerships and recommend final awards as quickly as possible.
 Funds will be released on a rolling basis as fundraising continues throughout the outbreak and recovery phases of the crisis, making it possible to move resources quickly and adapt to evolving needs in subsequent funding phases.